 Parameter & Units MCLG Action Level 90th % Level # Homes exceeding action level

-Copper, ppm 1.3 1.3 0.141 0 of 108 (0.0%)
+Copper, ppm 1.3 1.3 0.093 0 of 108 (0.0%)

 Lead, ppb 0 15 2 0 of 108 (0.0%)

-Source of Contamination: Corrosion of household plumbing system.
+Source of Contamination: Corrosion of household plumbing and erosion of natural deposits.

 USEPA and state regulations require water systems to monitor for the presence of lead and copper at household taps every three years.
-Everett and many of the water systems it supplies conduct lead and copper monitoring in their combined service area as a regional group.
-The above data was collected in 2018.
-The next required round of sampling will be in 2021.
-The 90th% level is the highest result obtained in 90 percent of the samples collected when the results are ranked in order from lowest to highest.
+Lead and copper monitoring is conducted by Everett and many of the water systems that it supplies in the combined service area as a regional group.
+The above data was collected in 2021.
+The next required round of sampling will be in 2024.
+The 90th percent level is the highest result obtained in 90 percent of the samples collected when the results are ranked in order from lowest to highest.
 In the past, the results for water tested before it enters household plumbing were even lower than the tap results.
-This indicates that there is virtually no lead or copper in the water, but household plumbing may contribute to the presence of lead and copper at the tap.
+This indicates that there is virtually no lead or copper in the water and that household plumbing may contribute to lead and copper at the tap.